ccgilroy/ma-thesis/doc/asa_draft/01_intro.md

 Instead, this project is a meso-level take, a small-N study.
 It combines a qualitative sensibility and quantitative techniques.

 I am directly inspired by questions left open by Ghaziani [CITE] and others in the qualitative literature.
-I am further attempting to respond to calls to broaden the way we study gay urban geographies within sociology [CITE Amy Stone somehow]
+I am further attempting to respond to calls to broaden the way we study gay urban geographies within sociology [CITE Amy Stone somehow - and also maybe G Brown 2008]

 I'm not even concerned with whether these neighborhoods are becoming less *gay*.
 I am asking a simpler and broader question.